ElektraInitiative/libelektra/doc/decisions/global_plugins.md

 ## Decision

-Have hooks and API specific to mmap, spec, gopts and notification.
+Have hooks and API specific to the list of global plugins in assumptions.
 These hooks are not shared, so no `list` plugin is needed.

 ## Rationale